toinfinityai/infinity-core/docs/source/module_summaries.rst

 batch
 -----

-This module provides a `Batch` data structures and associated functionality to abstract over the concept of batch submission/generation for Infinity synthetic data.
+This module provides a `Batch` data structure and associated functionality to abstract over the concept of batch submission/generation for Infinity synthetic data.
 A batch (a logical grouping of specific jobs) is the base unit of synthetic data generation in the Infinity API.
 A single preview or generator job is simply a batch with one element.
 Use this module's abstractions to generate, track, and manipulate batches of synthetic data.

 Basic Usage
 ***********